 Partial androgen insensitivity is usually discovered when the baby is born because the external genitals aren't clearly male or female (ambiguous genitalia)

 Testicles that are in the wrong place may not be removed until a child finishes growing and goes through puberty.
-They typically are removed because they can develop cancer, just like any undescended testicle.
+They sometimes are removed because they can develop cancer, just like any undescended testicle.
 The risk of cancer is very low, however, and some individuals may choose to monitor over time with serial imaging, rather than undergo surgery.

 After puberty, some patients use vaginal dilators over 3 to 6 months (or undergo surgery) to lengthen the vagina.